The state of technology in the AP department

 Nearly half of all respondents struggle with manual entry on multiple systems.
-Any manual step in your AP process is a clear roadblock to reaching the highest levels of efficiency.
+Any manual step in your accounts payable process is a clear roadblock to reaching the highest levels of efficiency.
 Multiple manual steps across different systems is a particularly dangerous problem to have.
 Systems need to connect and integrate for communication of key business data.
-Otherwise, you’re still relying on a manual process, and the AP’s workload is likely magnified by multiple iterations of the same manual step across more than one system for consistency.
+Otherwise, you’re still relying on a manual process, and the AP department’s workload is likely magnified by multiple iterations of the same manual step across more than one system for consistency.
 Manual processes are also more error-prone, leading to a lack of accuracy across the organization.

 If an organization is in a similar situation to the scenarios described above, some general guidelines are helpful as you strive to improve in these underperforming areas.

 Own your process.
 The entire process.
 Best-in-class AP teams make continuous efforts to improve their invoice process from a holistic point of view.
 That is, from receipt of the invoice all the way to posting in the ERP.
-To emulate this characteristic, monitor, analyze and improve the most important process KPIs, focusing on those areas that prevent a truly touchless invoice workflow.
+To emulate this characteristic, monitor, analyze, and improve the most important process KPIs, focusing on those areas that prevent a truly touchless invoice workflow.

 #6.
 There are varied opinions of what solutions and strategies are the most helpful

 In North America, there has been a rapid development of interest and availability of P2P solutions.
 There is a need for education on what the landscape looks like and which tools do what.
-The fact that 61% thought that a supplier portal/supplier facing solution would make the most difference in their P2P pain is a common opinion, but a risky one.
-Many organizations go through the lengthy project to deploy a supplier portal, only to find out that eight months after go-live only a small portion of their suppliers have actually been on-boarded and are using the portal.
+The fact that 61% believed that a supplier portal/supplier facing solution would make the most difference in their P2P pain is a common opinion, but a risky one.
+Many organizations go through the effort to deploy a supplier portal, only to find out that eight months after go-live that only a small portion of their suppliers have actually been on-boarded and are using the portal.
 The key here is to be targeted in your approach to onboarding suppliers.
 You will likely never have 100% of your suppliers using the portal you deploy.
 But if you focus on onboarding the suppliers with the highest priority invoices, or with the largest volume of invoices, you’ll have your best chance at success from the portal project.
-Even as such, this leads a solution for part of the invoice volume, rather than the invoice process on a whole.
+Even as such, this leads to a solution for part of the invoice volume, rather than the invoice process on a whole.

 If you’re considering a new technology to improve your overall efficiency, these suggestions could make the selection process more successful.

 Vet your vendors.
 Before reaching out to any potential vendors, do a thorough “background check.”
-What are their history and focus?
+What is their history and focus?
 Does the solution fulfill the needs you’ve outlined in your project scope?
-What is their reputation like in the industry?
+What is their reputation in the industry?
 When you do engage with the vendors that match your criteria, don’t be afraid to ask tough questions.
 What is their speed of deployment like?
 What is the depth of the solution’s effectiveness?
 To effectively communicate with vendors and identify the solution that best matches your needs, limit the length of your buying decision.
 Often, organizations spend too much time in the selection process.
 Months pass between product demos and initial project inquiries, and it’s easy to miss key details that could be crucial to the project you ultimately choose to begin.
-Set a hard deadline for yourself and your vendors and you’ll benefit from a clear memory and decisive action.
+Set a hard deadline for yourself and your vendors, and you’ll benefit from a clear memory and decisive action.